bifurcationkit/BifurcationKit.jl/docs/src/tutorialPP2.md

 	# specify the continuation parameter
 	(@lens _.p1),
 	# very important parameter.
 This specifies the maximum amount of recursion
 	# when computing the bifurcation diagram.
-It means we allow computing branches of branches
+It means we allow computing branches of branches of branches
 	# at most in the present case.
 	3,
 	(args...) -> setproperties(opts_br; ds = -0.001, dsmax = 0.01, nInversion = 8, detectBifurcation = 3);